SheCodesAus/she-codes-django-news-project-kaysikaizhao/she_codes_news/ReadMe.md

 ## Submission
 - A link to the repository: ✨https://github.com/SheCodesAus/she-codes-django-news-project-kaysikaizhao✨
+- A link to Heroku: ✨https://dashboard.heroku.com/apps/she-codes-django-project✨
-- A folder named "Screehshots" can be found in the repository
+- A folder named "Screehshots" can be found under "she_codes_news".
-  - Home page (includes animations)
-  - About
-  - Blog - Cat, Code, Cook (includes animations)
-  - Contact
-  - Media queries

 ## Requirements
 Part 1